jackfranklin/javascriptplayground.com/_posts/2017-01-04-npm-flowjs-javascript.md

 ## Writing Typed JavaScript

 To start with I needed an example project to work with; I picked [util-fns](https://github.com/jackfranklin/util-fns). `util-fns` is a small project I started working on that contains a bunch of tiny utility functions (much like Lodash or Underscore, but much smaller and less optimised!).
 It's primarily a dummy project for the sake of learning Flow and experimenting.
 I also chose this because it's a module that I have published to npm, and as such could explore how to publish the module in such a way that the types are not lost.
-This means any developers who run `npm install util-fns` can access the type information.
+This means any developers who run `npm install util-fns` can access the type information and be notified if they use the library with the one arguments, assume incorrect return types, and so on.

 ### Installing Flow